inrupt/artifact-generator/documentation/advanced-configuration.md

         # This is an NPM-specific option, used in the generated package.json
         npmModuleScope: "@lit/"
         packagingTemplates:
-          - template: package.hbs
+          - templateInternal: package.hbs
             fileName: package.json
-          - template: index.hbs
+          - templateInternal: index.hbs
             fileName: index.js
       - packagingTool: webpack
         # If this is set (not mandatory), the packaging files are instanciated in this directory
         packagingFolder: config
         packagingTemplates:
-          - template: webpack.dev.config.hbs
+          - templateInteral: webpack.dev.config.hbs
             fileName: webpack.dev.config.js
-          - template: webpack.prod.config.hbs
+          - templateInteral: webpack.prod.config.hbs
             fileName: webpack.prod.config.js

 ##